Climate and Nature-Related Disclosure (in Line with TCFD and TNFD Recommendations)

 Main Opportunities

-Increasing sales of energy-efficient products We can increase sales if we can cater to demand for products that help to reduce CO2 emissions during use.
+Increasing sales of energy-efficient products We can increase sales if we can cater to demand for products that help to reduce GHG emissions during use.

-Providing carbon footprint data We can cater to environmentally aware customers’ needs by calculating the CO2 footprint produced during manufacture.
+Providing carbon footprint data We can cater to environmentally aware customers’ needs by calculating the GHG footprint produced during manufacture.

 Adapting to new power generation markets We can capture sales opportunities by pivoting to markets in geothermal power generation or new technologies.